-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation services Routine health-related transportation benefit includes up to 12 round trip rides or 24 one- way rides.
-Please contact VIVA MEDICARE's transportation vendor \$0 for up to 12 round- trips or 24 one-way rides to a plan-approved location each calendar year. \$0 for up to 12 round- trips or 24 one-way rides to a plan-approved location each calendar year.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Transportation services Routine health-related transportation benefit includes specified quantity of 12 round trip or 24 one-way rides.
+Members are required to contact VIVA \$0 for up to 12 round- trips or 24 one-way rides to a plan-approved location each calendar year. \$0 for up to 12 round- trips or 24 one-way rides to a plan-approved location each calendar year.

-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients via telephone or access the web-based portal to schedule a ride.
-You are encouraged to call and schedule your ride at least 24 hours before your appointment to ensure transportation is available when you need it.
-Rides may be scheduled any day of the week or time of day.
-A companion is allowed, including a service animal.
-The transportation vendor will determine the mode of transportation to be provided which may include Taxi, Rideshare Services, multi- passenger van, or other means.
-The transportation benefit includes non- emergency transportation to plan-approved locations, such as doctor's and dentist's appointments, pharmacies and other plan-approved locations.
-Cancellations must be made at least 2 hours before your scheduled pick-up time or a ride will be deducted from the number of trips you have remaining.
-A maximum distance of 60 miles per one-way trip applies.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients MEDICARE's transportation vendor to access this benefit.
+Please contact transportation vendor by 2 p.m. the day before your appointment.
+Saturday, Sunday, and Monday rides must be scheduled no later than 2 p.m. on the Friday prior to the trip.
+Any amount you pay toward transportation services will not count toward the \$6,600 maximum out-of-pocket payment amount.
+Any amount you pay toward transportation services will not count toward the \$6,600 maximum out-of-pocket payment amount.
+Service includes non-emergency transportation to doctor's and dentist's appointments, pharmacies and other plan-approved locations.
+Cancellations must be made up to 2 hours before your scheduled pick- up time, or it will be deducted from the number of trips remaining.
+A maximum trip distance of 60 miles per one-way trip applies.
 Weight and other limitations apply.
-Members are required to comply with the transportation vendor's safety requirements and code of Any amount you pay toward transportation services will not count toward the \$6,600 maximum out-of-pocket payment amount.
-Any amount you pay toward transportation services will not count toward the \$6,600 maximum out-of-pocket payment amount.
+Members are required to comply with the transportation vendor's safety requirements and code of conduct for behavior as outlined in the transportation flyer.
+Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently \$0 for PCP visits for Medicare-covered services. \$0 for PCP visits for Medicare-covered services.